SEPTA Employees, Part Of Transit Workers Union 234, Warn About Possible Strike

 PHILADELPHIA (CBS) — SEPTA employees, who are a part of the Transit Workers Union 234, are warning about a possible strike.
 They released a video Tuesday.

-“Unions, this is something that we need,” one employee said.READ MORE: Stolen St. Rita Statue Repaired, Back In Position At South Philadelphia Church
+“Unions, this is something that we need,” one employee said.READ MORE: WATCH LIVE: Philadelphia Officials Provide Update On Anti-Violence Efforts Underway Citywide

 “We need unions in America,” said another.